kvnptl/practice_git/README.md

 git push <remote-name> <branch-name>
 ```

-- How to get the remote name and branch name on terminal:
+- How to get the remote name and branch name on the terminal:

 ```bash
 git remote -v # -v stands for verbose